 3. Hyperledger Fabric

-Hyperledger Fabric is a set of tools that helps create blockchain applications.
+Hyperledger Fabric is a set of tools for creating blockchain applications.
 Championed by the Linux Foundation, it was built from the ground up with enterprise distributed ledger uses in mind.
 It has a rich ecosystem of components that can be plugged into a modular architecture.
 It works well in closed blockchain deployments, which can improve security and speed.
 It also supports an open smart contract model that can support various data models, such as account and unspent transaction output (UTXO) models.

 Key features to consider

-Blockchain platforms consist of a wide range of components, which enables enterprises to select the appropriate components for different kinds of capabilities, said Chris Georgen, founder and managing director at Topl, which is building a blockchain for sustainability.
+Blockchain platforms consist of a wide range of components, which enables enterprises to select the appropriate components for different kinds of capabilities, said Chris Georgen, founder and managing director at Topl, which built a blockchain for sustainability.